WilliamZheng27/webGPU-crowd-simulation/README.md

 Parallelizing the algorithm is also non-trivial.
 The constraint groups can be solved in parallel using techniques like a Jacobi solver.
 The neighbor-finding process, similar to what we have encountered in the n-body simulation problem, can also be accelerated by techniques like hash grids.

+## Resources
+The algorithm we plan to implement is based on the paper: [Position-Based Real-Time Simulation of Large Crowds](https://tomerwei.github.io/pdfs/mig2017.pdf).
+Our implementation will start from scratch but will use the CUDA implementation that comes with the paper as a reference.
+Since WebGPU runs on Google Chrome, we will develop and test our implementation on our own computers.